PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Stacked ensemble model

 The sub-models are ensembled together in the `create_stacked_model` function using lasso regression.
-Lasso regression is used because is “automatically” performs variable selection as part of its fitting process.
+Lasso regression is used because it “automatically” performs variable selection as part of its fitting process.
 The final linkage model (screening model + submodels + ensemble) is stored in the `model` target.
 The `model` target is then